Nintendo Switch 2: Pre-orders

 Months before the release, Nintendo stockpiled "hundreds of thousands" of units in the United States to avoid potential increased tariffs enacted by the Trump administration and reduce the likelihood of shortages.
 Nintendo also shifted production and sourcing of parts away from China and towards Southeast Asia, especially Vietnam, to avoid tariffs levied specifically against China.

 To avoid reselling issues in Japan, a region-locked Switch 2 is being sold at retail in the country at a reduced cost, with a region-free version to be released via Nintendo's online store only.
 In other regions, while pre-orders have been made available through retailers, Nintendo established a pre-order waitlist to purchase directly from Nintendo, but requiring users to have a Nintendo Account and established playtime, among other requirements.

 Pre-orders began in most regions on April 5, 2025.
 Shortly after the tariffs were announced on April 2, Nintendo delayed pre-orders in the US "to assess the potential impact of tariffs and evolving market conditions."
 A similar delay was also made for Canadian pre-orders as "to align with the timing of pre-orders to be determined in the US".
 Nintendo later affirmed that pre-orders for the console in the United States and Canada would start on April 24, 2025, with the console and console bundle with Mario Kart World remaining at the same price for launch, while some accessories saw an increase in price ranging from US$5 to $10.

-Pre-orders for the US and Canada began on April 24 at 12 a.m.
-ET.
-Shortly after pre-orders went live, retailers Walmart, Target, and Best Buy reported widespread website errors and difficulties due to the overwhelming amount of users attempting to reserve a pre-order, with console stock reportedly going out nationwide within minutes.
-Gaming retailer, GameStop, opened preorders later that day at 11 a.m.
-ET while also reporting glitches on the site.
+Pre-orders for the US and Canada began on April 24 at midnight.
+Shortly after pre-orders went live, retailers Walmart, Target, and Best Buy reported widespread website errors and difficulties due to the overwhelming number of users attempting to reserve a pre-order, with console stock reportedly going out nationwide within minutes.
+Gaming retailer GameStop opened preorders later that day at 11 a.m.
+ET with glitches on the site being reported.

 Nintendo cautioned Japanese consumers that over 2.2 million people had registered for the opportunity to pre-order the Japan-only console model through the company, far exceeding their expectations, and that they would not likely be able to meet all of these pre-orders by its launch date; those not selected would be automatically carried into similar programs for later shipments of the console.
 Stores in Japan used lotteries and similar mechanisms to handle the limited supply of consoles during its launch period.
 Nintendo issued a similar caution for those in the US pre-ordering through its store.
 Retailers began receiving shipments in late May 2025.
 Some who had pre-ordered Switch 2 consoles posted footage two weeks prior to the release, though they were unusable without a day-one patch.